Lolguy1/Wallpaper-Randomizer/README.md

 # Some info that is important

-This program was made because i was kinda bored having to pick between wallpapers so i made a quick and easy .ps1 files that randomly changes your wallpaper everytime you reboot.
+This program was made because i was kinda bored having to pick between wallpapers so i made a quick and easy .ps1 file that randomly changes your wallpaper everytime you reboot.
 If you want to switch between more than 1 wallpaper tweak the code in the .ps1 file to have another path I guess.
 Also if you get kinda lucky and have the same wallpaper 2 or 3 times in a row. do not complain.
 Computers cant be COMPLETELY random.
 Any issues please post in the "Issues" tab.

 # Some problems that *could* happen.
 Be careful with formats